Oral Health and Nutrition

 This tip sheet for pregnant women explains why oral health is important and how to maintain good oral health during pregnancy.
 Contents include information about oral hygiene, nutrition, and the safety of receiving oral health care during pregnancy.
 The tip sheet is printed in English on one side and in Spanish on the other.

 This cookbook includes recipes to support children's healthy growth and development with ingredients that are fresh, high in fiber, and low in fat.
 None of the recipes include added sugar.
 The recipes can be used by early care and education programs to help meet nutrition standards from the federal Child and Adult Care Food Program.
-The cookbook is available in English and in Spanish.

 This brief summarizes evidence for promoting healthy nutrition in early care and education settings.
 Topics include breastfeeding, recognizing infants' and toddlers' hunger and fullness cues, shaping food preferences among infants and toddlers, and feeding strategies to reduce the likelihood that young children will develop tooth decay.